2011 begins the 105th year of the Garden. It was the 59th year for the Friends and Susan Wilkins’ eight year as Garden Curator.

 On May 8, long-time Friends member and former volunteer coordinator Marie Demler passed away at age 96.
 Several interviews with her occurred in recent years.
 Here is a summary of her experiences.

 Below: Tornado damage on May 22.
+Photo Judy Remington.
 Full set of photos.

 Following the clean-up from the May 23 tornado, the herbaceous plant order arrived for planting.
 The Friends funded this at a cost of $2,650.
 1,429 wildflowers and ferns were planted along Violet way [Details of project] but because of extremely dry conditions, the trees and shrub order that the Friends were also funding was delayed into 2012.

-In the Summer issue of Friends Newsletter, The Fringed Gentian™, (Vol. 59, No. 3) long-time volunteer and Friends board member Joy Davis was interviewed and Naturalist Diana Thottungal wrote about the “Eyeshine” of animals.
+In the summer issue of The Fringed Gentian™, (Vol. 59, No. 3) long-time volunteer and Friends board member Joy Davis was interviewed and Naturalist Diana Thottungal wrote about the “Eyeshine” of animals.
 Updates on Garden activities were also reported.